MarcVivas/MyClimate/README.md

 ### Dockerize
 [Dockerize]( https://github.com/jwilder/dockerize) is a tool that allows services to wait for other services to be ready.
 The next services are using dockerize:
-1. Server: Waits for Kafka, Zookeeper, Mosquitto and Mongo to be ready.
+1. Server: Waits for Kafka, Zookeeper, Mosquitto and Rest API to be ready.
-2. Sensors: Wait for Mosquitto to be ready.
+2. Sensors: Wait for Mosquitto and Rest API to be ready.
 3. Analytic_module: Waits for Kafka and Zookeeper to be prepared.

-## 6. Conclusions
+## 7. Conclusions
 The requirements of the statement have been fulfilled.
-The next goal is to implement a RESTful API to access the data stored, but this is something it will be done in the next part of the project.
+The next goal would be to change the database is being used for a more efficent one.
+A UI for the owners of the sensors should be also done.

 Personally, I enjoyed this project, as I learned how to work with Docker, which I find very interesting and useful.

-Approximate time spent: **51 hours**.
+Approximate time spent:
+ - Project 1: (Sensors, cloud service, analytics module, learn docker, kafka, mqtt) **51 hours**.
+ - Project 2: (API and integration with project 1):  **41 hours**.

-## 7. References
+## 8. References
 1. Environment variables: https://stackoverflow.com/questions/52650775/how-to-pass-environment-variables-from-docker-compose-into-the-nodejs-project
 2. MQTT.js: https://www.npmjs.com/package/mqtt#end
 3. MQTT.js tutorial: https://www.emqx.com/en/blog/mqtt-js-tutorial